CyphersNews/gematro-hyperdope/README.md

 ## Getting Started

-To learn more about how to use Hyperdope Gematria see the Quickstart Guide in the app under the About menu.
+To learn more about how to use Cyphers see the Quickstart Guide in the app under the About menu.

-This repo may be cloned as-is to your **web server** for self-hosting your own fully-featured gematira calulator with integrated database matching.
+This repo may be cloned as-is to your **web server** for self-hosting your own fully-featured gematria calulator with integrated database matching.

 To add more words or phrases to the matching database append them as new lines to the db.txt.
 To autoload a different properly formatted .txt file you can change the reference in the AUTO LOAD DATABASE (DB) section at the bottom of index.html.